 As always, our goal is to help you and all our selling partners continue to succeed with Amazon and grow your businesses around the world.
 Thank you for being an Amazon Selling Partner.

-Effective 19 March, 2021, we are launching Product Detail Page Rules to ensure consistentcy worldwide.
+Effective from March 19, 2021, we are launching Product Detail page Rules to ensure consistency worldwide.
 Review these rules prior to launch, which are available here.